lcoghill/rbcovarion/README.md

 ### Scripts

-1. [unrooted_Covarion_with_GTR.Rev](https://github.com/lcoghill/rbcovarion/blob/master/unrooted_Covarion_with_GTR.Rev) - This script is an attempt at implementing the same version of the covarion implemented in MrBayes in the RevScript / RevBayes framework.
+1. [unrooted_Covarion_GTR_IG_MCMC.Rev](https://github.com/lcoghill/rbcovarion/blob/master/unrooted_Covarion_GTR_IG_MCMC.Rev) - This script is an attempt at implementing the same version of the covarion implemented in MrBayes in the RevScript / RevBayes framework running a standard MCMC analysis.

+2. [unrooted_Covarion_GTR_IG_SS.Rev](https://github.com/lcoghill/rbcovarion/blob/master/unrooted_Covarion_GTR_IG_SS.Rev) - This script is an attempt at implementing the same version of the covarion implemented in MrBayes in the RevScript / RevBayes framework running a stepping stone analysis.